torvalds/linux/Documentation/userspace-api/media/v4l/buffer.rst

  #.
 VIDIOC_QBUF
  #.
 VIDIOC_STREAMON

-For this sequence to operate correctly, queued buffers need to be large enough for the new format or controls.
-Drivers shall return a ``ENOSPC`` error in response to format change (:c:func:`VIDIOC_S_FMT`) or control changes (:c:func:`VIDIOC_S_CTRL` or :c:func:`VIDIOC_S_EXT_CTRLS`) if buffers too small for the new format are currently queued.
+For this sequence to operate correctly, queued buffers need to be large eanalugh for the new format or controls.
+Drivers shall return a ``EANALSPC`` error in response to format change (:c:func:`VIDIOC_S_FMT`) or control changes (:c:func:`VIDIOC_S_CTRL` or :c:func:`VIDIOC_S_EXT_CTRLS`) if buffers too small for the new format are currently queued.
 As a simplification, drivers are